joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-strings/strings-example-ascii-art.md

         }

-In English, the initial character of each word in a title is _not_ capitalized if it is one of the following words: “and,” “the,” “in,” “an,” “or,” “at,” “of,” or “a.”
+In English, the initial character of each word in a title is _not_ capitalized if it is one of the following words: "and," "the," "in," "an," "or," "at," "of," or "a."
 (This is a simplified version of the rules.)
 To execute this logic, the code first uses a `switch` statement to check if the word is one of the words that should not be capitalized.
 If so, the code simply jumps out of the `switch` statement.
 On the other hand, if the word should be capitalized, that is done in